Consonance and dissonance: Common practice period

 Early in history, only intervals low in the overtone series were considered consonant.
 As time progressed, intervals ever higher on the overtone series were considered as such.
 The final result of this was the so-called "emancipation of the dissonance" by some 20th-century composers.
 Early-20th-century American composer Henry Cowell viewed tone clusters as the use of higher and higher overtones.

 Composers in the Baroque era were well aware of the expressive potential of dissonance:

 Bach uses dissonance to communicate religious ideas in his sacred cantatas and Passion settings.
 At the end of the St Matthew Passion, where the agony of Christ's betrayal and crucifixion is portrayed, John Eliot Gardiner hears that "a final reminder of this comes in the unexpected and almost excruciating dissonance Bach inserts over the very last chord: the melody instruments insist on B natural—the jarring leading tone—before eventually melting in a C minor cadence."

-In the opening aria of Cantata BWV 54, Widerstehe doch der Sünde ("upon sin oppose resistance"), nearly every strong beat carries a dissonance:
+In the opening aria of Cantata BWV 54, Widerstehe doch der Sünde ("do resist sin"), nearly every strong beat carries a dissonance:

 Albert Schweitzer says that this aria "begins with an alarming chord of the seventh...
 It is meant to depict the horror of the curse upon sin that is threatened in the text".
 Gillies Whittaker points out that "The thirty-two continuo quavers of the initial four bars support four consonances only, all the rest are dissonances, twelve of them being chords containing five different notes.
 It is a remarkable picture of desperate and unflinching resistance to the Christian to the fell powers of evil."

 According to H. C. Robbins Landon, the opening movement of Haydn's Symphony No. 82, "a brilliant C major work in the best tradition" contains "dissonances of barbaric strength that are succeeded by delicate passages of Mozartean grace":

+The Benedictus from Michael Haydn's Missa Quadragesimalis contains a passage of contrapuntal treatment consisting of various dissonances such as a ninth chord without its fifth, an augmented triad, a half-diminished seventh chord, and a minor seventh chord.

 Mozart's music contains a number of quite radical experiments in dissonance.
 The following comes from his Adagio and Fugue in C minor, K. 546:

 Mozart's Quartet in C major, K465 opens with an adagio introduction that gave the work its nickname, the "Dissonance Quartet":

 There are several passing dissonances in this adagio passage, for example on the first beat of bar 3.
 However the most striking effect here is implied, rather than sounded explicitly.
 The A flat in the first bar is contradicted by the high A natural in the second bar, but these notes do not sound together as a discord.
 (See also False relation.)